jonathansharman/najan/src/ch03-00-syntax.md

 # Syntax

-Najan is a deterministic context-free language, and its grammar can be expressed in extended Backus-Naur form as follows:
+Najan is a deterministic context-free language whose grammar can be expressed in extended Backus-Naur form as follows:

 > <lhs>**clause** ⇒</lhs> [ ⟨**mood ᴘᴛᴄʟ**⟩ ] ⟨**VP**⟩
 >